Twineham: Governance

-Civil Parish
+Civil parish

 Twineham Parish Council has five parish councillors.
 The Parish Council holds six planned meetings a year; additional meetings may be called to discuss planning applications.
 Meetings are held at Twineham School.

 The Localism Act 2011 gives town or parish councils the ability to produce their own neighbourhood plan.
-The Twineham Neighbourhood Plan was made on 24 March 2016.
+The Twineham Neighbourhood Plan was published on 24 March 2016.
 The plan informs development decisions, and helps influence the type, quality and location of that development.

 Non-metropolitan district

 Twineham civil parish is in Bolney Ward of the non-metropolitan district of Mid Sussex; the ward returns one councillor to Mid Sussex District Council.

 The responsibilities of district councils include local planning, housing, local highways, building, environmental health, and refuse collection.

 Non-metropolitan county

 Twineham civil parish is in the Hurstpierpoint and Bolney electoral division of the non-metropolitan county of West Sussex.
 The division returns one councillor to West Sussex County Council.

 The functions of county councils including education, transport, strategic planning, fire services, consumer protection, refuse disposal, social services and libraries.